telefonicaid/fiware-cosmos/cosmos-admin/README.md

 ##<a name="scripts"></a>Scripts
 ###<a name="datacopier"></a>`data_copier.sh`
 This script has been designed for copying HDFS data from one cluster to another.
-Please observe the data is copied, nod moved, i.e. the source data is never deleted by this script, and this is something up to the source cluster administrator.
+Please observe the data is copied, not moved, i.e. the source data is never deleted by this script, and this is something up to the source cluster administrator.

 The underlying data copying mechanism used by `data_copier.sh` is [WebHDFS](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html), the RESTful API from Hadoop for HDFS.
-This API exposes methods for creating directories, renaming files... and, specially, reading and writting files.
+This API exposes methods for creating directories, renaming files... and, specially, reading and writing files.

 `data_copier.sh` is parameterized by: